IandP/MeterVue-Help/README.md

 Help is currently available in english only.

-If you are interested in help[ing us translate to your language, please contact justin.wignall@iandp.net
+If you are interested in helping us translate to your language, please contact justin.wignall@iandp.net